Deburckh/Udacity_Project-Writing-a-Data-Scientist-Blog-Post/README.md

 - Question 3: Can we make a prediction on the price using different features?
   - Despite there being way less predicted values, the overall trend seems to be very similar, with a peak in the same spot.
 Therefore it seems reasonable to say that a prediction on the price is somewhat possible, given the circumstances.

+Authors:
+- Dennis Burckhardt

+Licensing:
+- There is none at this moment.

+Acknowledgements:
+- Udacity Data Science Nanodegree Tutors :)